 After mapping user journeys, you should have a big picture overview of how users will interact with your product.
 It’s then time to turn these insights into design decisions — using information about personas, journeys, or scenarios to design individual screens and to prioritize the content and features on them.
 However, don’t forget that every design decision (such as the use of specific design patterns) should be measured according to your target audience.

-The Lean Startup movement created the idea of a Minimum Viable Product.
+The Minimum Viable Product.
 According to this idea, the team first needs to validate that they’re solving the right problem for the right audience, in the right market.
 Only after they accomplish this task will they be able to turn this concept into a viable product.

 5. Prototype & test